Retrieves the latest entry by timestamp for a given key or combination of keys, for scenarios where multiple time series are stored in the same table.

 LATEST ON is intended to be used, consider the

-trips table in the QuestDB demo instance.
-This
+in the QuestDB demo instance.
+This table has a

 payment_type column as

-payment per trip.
-We can find the most recent trip for each unique method of
+trip.
+We can find the most recent trip for each unique method of payment with

 The above query returns the latest value within each time series stored in the